duellal/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
-    - Closure is the ability to access functions/variables from a parent scope when you are in a child scope - you are "reaching" into the parent scope to get what you need for the child scope.
-This is useful when you want to use a variable or function in both scopes.
-This access to get the function/variable from a parent scope is still viable even after the parent scope has been terminated.
+    - Closure is the ability to access functions from a parent scope when you are in a child scope - you are "reaching" into the parent scope to get what you need for the child scope.
+This is useful when you want to use a function in both scopes.
+This access to get the function from a parent scope is still viable even after the parent scope has been terminated.
 Closure is the ability to pass things down to a child scope but you cannot pass things back up to the parent scope - kind of like in genetics.

 2. Study the following code, then answer the questions below.